 As of June 1, 2024, Grant Thornton LLP and Grant Thornton Advisors LLC (and their respective subsidiary entities) practice as an alternative practice structure in accordance with the AICPA Code of Professional Conduct and applicable law, regulations and professional standards.
-Grant Thornton LLP is a licensed independent CPA firm that provides attest services to its clients, and Grant Thornton Advisors LLC and its subsidiary entities provide tax and business consulting services to their clients.
+Grant Thornton LLP is a licensed independent CPA firm that provides audit and assurance services to its clients, and Grant Thornton Advisors LLC and its subsidiary entities provide tax and business consulting services to their clients.
 Grant Thornton Advisors LLC and its subsidiary entities are not licensed CPA firms.

-Grant Thornton International Limited (GTIL) and the member firms, including the U.S. member firms Grant Thornton LLP and Grant Thornton Advisors LLC, are not a worldwide partnership.
-GTIL and each member firm are separate legal entities.
+Grant Thornton LLP and Grant Thornton Advisors LLC serve as the U.S. member firm of the Grant Thornton International Ltd (GTIL) network.
+GTIL and its member firms are not a worldwide partnership and all member firms are separate legal entities.
 Services are delivered by the member firms, GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.

-This report refers to information for the year ended December 31, 2023, before Grant Thornton began operating in the alternative practice structure described above.
+This report refers to information for the year ended December 31, 2024.

-Reporting Boundary and Timeframes
+Reporting boundary and timeframes